ibm-cloud-docs/containers/cs_tutorial_vpc.md

     ```
     {: screen}

-3. Verify that the VPC load balancer is created successfully in your VPC account.
+3. Verify that the VPC load balancer is created successfully in your VPC.
 In the output, verify that the VPC load balancer has an **Operating Status** of `online` and a **Provision Status** of `active`.

     The VPC load balancer is named in the format `kube-<cluster_ID>-<kubernetes_lb_service_UID>`.
 To see your cluster ID, run `ibmcloud ks cluster-get --cluster <cluster_name>`.
 To see the Kubernetes `LoadBalancer` service UID, run `kubectl get svc hw-lb-svc -o yaml` and look for the **metadata.uid** field in the output.
     {: tip}